kadena-community/kadena.js/packages/libs/client/README.md

 - the contract doesn't specify whether you need to pass an **account-name** or **public-key**.
 This is knowledge that can be obtained by inspecting the contract downloaded earlier or consulting the documentation for the contract.
-- `addCap` function accepts a `capability` and a `public-key` of the signer of the capability.
-The other arguments are defined by the contract. `coin.GAS` doesn't have any arguments, `coin.TRANSFER` does.
+- `addSigner` function accepts the `public-key` of the signer and let signer add the capabilities they want to sign for. `coin.GAS` doesn't have any arguments, `coin.TRANSFER` does.
-- `setMeta`s object has a `sender` property, which is a `public-key`.
+- `setMeta`s object has a `sender` property, which is a `public-key` this could be gas-station address is some scenarios.

 ## Manually signing the transaction